Benefits of Publishing in IEEE Access

 Meets demand for practical information that can bring new products and innovations to market faster, or that doesn't neatly fit into a single topic area.

-IEEE Access launched in 2013 as the first open access mega journal in the growing IEEE open access publishing program.
+IEEE Access publishes articles that are of high interest to readers—original, technically correct, and clearly presented.
 The scope of this all-electronic, archival publication comprises all IEEE fields of interest, emphasizing applications-oriented and interdisciplinary articles.

 IEEE Access makes it easy for practitioners, researchers, institutions, funding agencies, and others to make published information available to everyone via one of the most prestigious technical publishers in the world.
 IEEE open access publishing facilitates dissemination to those who seek direct access to an author’s research results.